Saturday, 2 April 2011

 Hellraiser IV: Bloodline (1996)

-Despite a theatrical release, bloodline looks and feels TV movie-like and the acting is below average, possibly due to the script.
-That said, Doug Bradley is fine as Pinhead and Valentina Vargas is note-worthy as the demon Angelique.
+Despite a theatrical release, Bloodline looks and feels at times like a TV movie, and the acting is occasionally below average, possibly due to the script.
+That said, Doug Bradley is fine as Pinhead, and Valentina Vargas (In the Name of the Rose) is noteworthy as the demon Angelique.
+Channelling Meryl Streep, Kim Myers (Nightmare on Elm Street 2: Freddy's Revenge) is great, but her screen time is sadly limited.

-The story's concept is quite good, and includes (one assumes) the building in the 3rd and the history of the box.
-It is told in flashbacks by Dr. Paul Merchant in the year 2127 and follows his descendants Phillip L'Merchant in the 18th century and John Merchant in 1996.
-Sadly, it's just poorly executed and let down by an uneven screenplay, bland direction and sub-par sets.
-The effects are a mixed bag, some are well done while others are less-convincing and tame.
+The story's concept is quite good and includes (one assumes) the building in the third installment and the history of the box.
+It is told in flashbacks by Dr. Paul Merchant in the year 2127 and follows his descendants, Phillip L'Merchant in the 18th century and John Merchant in 1996.
+Sadly, it's poorly executed and let down by an uneven screenplay, bland direction, and sub-par sets.
+The effects are a mixed bag; some are well done, while others are less convincing and tame.
+To its credit, it does have atmosphere, helped by the score.

-It appears to have a troubled shooting history as there were two directors Alan Smithee, hmm (under an alias Kevin Yagher) and Joe Chappelle (uncredited).
-This maybe one cause and result of such a less than satisfying fourth.
+It appears to have a troubled shooting history, as there were two directors: Kevin Yagher (under an alias Alan Smithee) and Joe Chappelle (uncredited).
+This may be one cause and result of such an unsatisfying fourth installment.

-Overall, producers didn't give such a bankable character as Pinhead the attention he deserved leaving the viewer as empty as the 22nd century space setting.
+Overall, the producers didn't give such a bankable character as Pinhead the attention he deserved, leaving the viewer as empty as the 22nd-century space setting.
+Nevertheless, it has its moments, but won't tear your soul apart.